The Happenings on Shaw Hill

 Present Day

-I walked up onto their front porch and knocked on the door.
+I stepped up onto their front porch and knocked on the door.
 All the curtains were drawn.
 Otherwise, it was a normal day.
 The birds were chirping, the cicadas were clicking.
 But, I noticed, as I crossed the property line and stepped onto the neighbor’s lawn everything became silent, just like the inside of my house.

 I knocked again.